-- In addition try disable and re-enable your mobile data, if you are connected to a Wifi network disconnect and reconnect the network.
+- In addition try to disable and re-enable your mobile data, if you are connected to a Wifi network disconnect and reconnect the network.

-- Make sure Airplane mode not enabled, turn off Bluetooth, And disconnect VPN (If configured on your Phone)
+- Make sure Airplane mode is not enabled, turn off Bluetooth, And disconnect VPN (If configured on your Phone)

 Check your phone storage